What Is Hydrated Silica?

-Hydrated silica is naturally derived from silica (silicon dioxide), an abundant compound that forms about 12% of the earth's surface.
+Hydrated silica is naturally derived from silica (silicon dioxide), an abundant compound that forms about 12 percent of the earth's surface.

 Silica is crystalline as it occurs in nature.
 Sand and obsidian are common forms.
 The sand is heated with sodium carbonate and dissolved in water to form liquid sodium silicate.
 The liquid sodium silicate is mixed with acid and precipitated to make hydrated silica, which is an odorless, tasteless white powder.
-The hydrated silica is then milled in the United States, and based on the particle size of the material can be used for a variety of different applications.
+The hydrated silica is then milled in the U.S., and based on the particle size of the material, can be used for a variety of different applications.

 Hydrated silica has a long history of safe use as an ingredient in food products.
-It is listed by the U.S. Food & Drug Administration (FDA) to be Generally Recognized As Safe (GRAS).
+It's listed by the U.S. Food & Drug Administration (FDA) to be Generally Recognized As Safe (GRAS).

 How is it used?